Why TA? What do TAs do?

 Answer: TAs are selected from candidates at both the graduate and undergraduate level.
 TAs should be very familiar with and quite good at the material covered in the class.
 In most cases, a TA should have previously taken the course and received an A grade.

-Additionally: TAs are first selected from student pursuing a CS degree.
-Students in other programs are welcome to apply but will only be considered if equal candidates from CS are not available.
+Additionally: TAs are first selected from students pursuing a School of Computing (SoC) degree.
+Students in other programs are welcome to apply but will only be considered if equal candidates from the SoC are not available.

 Question: How are hiring decisions made?